xAndaaz/Telco-Churn-Prediction/devReadme.md

     4.  **Serialization:** Saves the final trained model (`model.pkl`) and other assets.

 ### `churn_analyzer.py`
-**Purpose:** To be the "translation layer" between the technical model outputs and the business user.
+**Purpose:** The "translation layer" between the technical model outputs and the business user.
+This is the core of our context-aware insight engine.
-*   **Key Logic:** Contains the `generate_actionable_insight` function, which uses a mapping of SHAP drivers and survival risk tiers to generate a human-readable text summary for each customer.
+*   **Key Logic:** The `generate_actionable_insight` function takes the top 5 SHAP drivers and cross-references them with the customer's actual data.
+This allows it to generate factually consistent insights, correctly identifying not just risk factors but also "protective factors" (e.g., "Their subscription to Tech Support is a significant positive factor...").
+It is designed to be robust and avoid making nonsensical statements.

 ### `master_retention_pipeline.py`
 **Purpose:** The central orchestrator that creates the final Churn Risk Profile.